ben-cassese/squishyplanet/joss/paper.md

 # Summary

 Although the majority of exoplanets are expected to be nearly spherical, a subset is expected to be distinctly oblate or even triaxial.
 These include both gas giants that are close to their host stars and are consequently stretched by tidal forces, and those that orbit further out but likely rotate rapidly due to an inability to shed a large angular momentum budget inherited from their formation.
 These shape deformations will imprint themselves on the resulting transit lightcurve, especially during ingress and egress as the planet partially overlaps with the limb of the star.
 Correctly modeling/fitting for the parameters that describe deviations from a perfect sphere could enable new insights into planetary structure and eliminate the biases that result from fitting a mis-specified spherical model.
-We present `squishyplanet`, a JAX-based Python package that implements an extension of the polynomial limb-darkened transit model presented in @alfm to non-spherical (triaxial) planets, as well as routines for modeling reflection and emission phase curves.
+We present `squishyplanet`, a `JAX`-based Python package that implements an extension of the polynomial limb-darkened transit model presented in @alfm to non-spherical (triaxial) planets, as well as routines for modeling reflection and emission phase curves.

 # Statement of need